LEDThereBeLight/intuitive-coding/_posts/2015-02-02-making-giphy.md

 <div><h1>cats</h1><input/><br/><br/><button>cats</button><button>dogs</button><button>ice cream</button><br/><br/><img src="https://media.giphy.com/media/11s7Ke7jcNxCHS/giphy.gif"></div>
 {: .answer}

-*[div]: A division element, used to group other elements into a section *[span]: Used to create sections within text with different formatting from the rest of the text *[h1]: A primary heading element for title text
+*[Html]: An elm module with functions that create HTML webpage elements *[div]: A division element, used to group other elements into a section *[span]: Used to create sections within text with different formatting from the rest of the text *[h1]: A primary heading element for title text